scottyschup/ruby-curriculum/projects/hangman.md

     Secret word: h_ll_

-Next, write the program to let the user pick a word; they only need to put in how long it is.
+Next, write the program to let the user pick a word; they only need to put in how long it is, not what the word is.
 The computer should, using its dictionary, start guessing.
+The human should tell the computer the positions (if any) where that letter occurs.
-It should try to be smart and guess letters in words of the right length, and which match the currently known letters.

-Your computer should guess somewhat intelligently.
-First narrow the dictionary down to the set of possible words.
+The computer should try to be smart and guess letters from words of the right length, and which match the currently known letters.
+To do this, first narrow the dictionary down to the set of possible words.
 A fair strategy is to guess the most frequent letter in the subset of possible words.

+Make sure your game class (probably named `Hangman`) doesn't do too much.
+You should have `HumanPlayer` and `ComputerPlayer` classes; they should contain the logic both for (1) guessing letters and (2) confirming guesses.

 [wiki-hangman]: http://en.wikipedia.org/wiki/Hangman_(game)
 [dictionary-files]: http://wordlist.sourceforge.net/